sebbdk/blog.sebb.dk/documents/a_flashy_end.md

 ![alt text](./img/flash_logo.jpg)

 I have been working a lot less with flash recently.
-Not because i do not want to, but because i simply have not had any usecases that merrited it.
+Not because i do not like flash anymore, but my only real usecase is as a fallback for video streaming on older browsers.

 In fact the only real flash project i have been working on for a long time Have been the game Moonnmachine which is a collaboration i have been working on for 6 months or so.